Syrian troops storm Damascus refugee area, chase rebels

 Residents complain that the army uses indiscriminate artillery and air strikes.
 Palestinians have been divided over whether or not to support Assad, but there are signs that more and more are now starting to back the uprising against him.

-The Syrian Observatory for Human Rights, an opposition watchdog based in London, said shells rained down on Hajar al-Aswad district, which neighbors Yarmouk, on Saturday.
+The Syrian Observatory for Human Rights, an opposition watchdog based in London, said shells rained down on Hajar al-Aswad district, which neighbours Yarmouk, on Saturday.

 The Observatory says more than 23,000 people have died in an uprising that has lasted more than 17 months.
 About 200,000 Syrians have fled to Turkey, Jordan, Iraq and Lebanon.